 Presentation 3 The Taiwan Anti-nukes Movement after the Presidential Election

-Wang Juju / National Tsinghua University, President of the Taiwan Alliance for the Conservation of Nature (Taiwan)
+Wang Juju / National Tsinghua University, President of the Taiwan Alliance for the Conservation of Nature (Taiwan, Province of China)

 Presentation 4 Thailand’s plans for the Construction of Nuclear Power Plants after the Fukushima Nuclear Disaster